umang-3010/HactoberFest2023_Projects/CONTRIBUTING.md

 <br>

 ## Swags of Hacktoberfest:
 - Many of the candidates get attracted towards hacktoberfest to get swags .
-So, after 4 successfully merged pull request as for 2022 you will be eligible to get a Hacktoberfest T-shirt and Some stickers on your doorstep.
+So, after 4 successfully merged pull request as for 2022 you will be eligible to get Hacktoberfest Swags